 Funding for the Puget Sound Partnership

-The Partnership’s operating budget comes from state and federal sources.
+Our operating budget comes from state and federal sources.
 Our state budget consists of funds from the following accounts: General Fund, Aquatic Lands Enhancement Account, and the Model Toxics Control Operating Account.
-The agency primarily uses these funds as match to federal grants provided by the EPA.
+The agency primarily uses these funds as match to federal grants provided by the Environmental Protection Agency (EPA).
 State appropriations have not been made directly to two dedicated accounts established by the State Legislature to support Puget Sound recovery (RCW 90.71.110 and RCW 90.71.400).
-However, the 2023-25 biennial budget included $17.4 million from the State General Fund for the Partnership to fund research projects designed to advance scientific understanding of Puget Sound recovery.
+However, the 2023-25 biennial budget included $17.4 million from the State General Fund for the us to fund research projects designed to advance scientific understanding of Puget Sound recovery.
 This appropriation is closely linked to the intent of Puget Sound Scientific Research Account (RCW 90.71.110) and is ongoing.

 Other new funding that was specifically itemized in the 2023-25 biennial budget includes: